Agile Project Management Foundation & Practitioner (AgilePM)

-Even if you’re an experienced project manager and perhaps have been made redundant or are in between contracts, you can benefit from attending the Foundation & Practitioner Agile Project Management training.
+Even if you’re an experienced project manager and perhaps have been made redundant or are in between contracts, you can benefit from attending the Agile Project Management Foundation & Practitioner course.
 With the number of companies using agile growing daily, you can boost your job search by having this agile qualification on your CV.

 By having Agile Project Management Practitioner certification along with your previous project management experience, it shows employers that you can apply the Agile Project Management guidance on non-complex projects.
 It also shows potential employers that you have taken the steps to re-skill and learn increasingly important agile methods.